jainpuneet798/myWebsite/content/portfolio/CripGestures.md

 +++
 draft = false
-image = "/img/Projects/CripGestures/MainFigure4.jpg"
+image = "/img/Projects/CripGestures/IMG_8375.jpg"
 date = "2023-11-08T19:56:17+05:30"
-title = "Crip Sensorama: Re-imagining XR with people with sensorimotor disabilities through criptastic hacking" showonlyimage = false weight = 1
+title = "Re-imagining XR with people with sensorimotor disabilities through criptastic hacking" showonlyimage = false weight = 1
 +++

 	             "The Future is Disabled" - Leah Laksmi Piepzna-Samarasinha.

 {{< vimeo 922130556 >}}

-###### Crip Sensorama was exhibited at IT:U and Ars Electronica in Linz, Austria (January, 2024) as part of the FOUNDING LAB program.

-Crip Sensorama is an interactive multi-sensory VR/AR work that investigates how the ableist technologies of XR (eXtended Reality) could be re-imagined and hacked (in their early stages) to act as a platform of storytelling for (and with) people with disabilities – shaping their own future imaginaries by opening a portal into disability culture and living.
+This a post about the making of a series of interventions, that me and my collaborators and friends call 'Crip Sensorama'.
+Crip Sensorama(s) are interactive multi-sensory VR/AR work that investigates how the ableist technologies of XR (eXtended Reality) could be re-imagined and hacked (in their early stages) to act as a platform of storytelling for (and with) people with disabilities – shaping their own future imaginaries by opening a portal into disability culture and living.

-![][7][image credits: Tom Mesic]

-![][11][image credits: Tom Mesic]

-Crip Sensorama invites the audience to enter the world of disabled artists and activists Eric Desrosiers (Montreal, Canada) and Christian Bayerlein (Koblenz, Germany) as the audience navigates, moves, and interacts in the virtual world using mouth gestures trained and parameterized on Eric and Christian.

-![][8][image credits: Tom Mesic]

-![][9][image credits: Martin Heislmair]

-![][6][image credits: Tom Mesic]

 #### Rationale: Motivation and Background